It’s been nearly twenty years since Facebook was created and changed the nature of social media forever.

 - Set your budget and duration

 When boosting your posts, you set the budget you are comfortable spending with the minimum spend set at $1 per day.
-The days of massive organic reach on Facebook are over.
-Everything is pay-to-play, but at least this method is cheap and simple to set up.
+The days of massive organic reach on Facebook may be over, but there are still opportunities to amplify your reach and boosting is an effective method.

 Millennials and Gen Z are very quick to pick up on insincere and contrived marketing.
 Instead, these generations support brands that promote honesty, civic engagement, corporate responsibility, and real connection with their customers.

 However, it’s not enough to just release a few videos and stories.
 The tone is everything when it comes to this kind of content, so relax and be your genuine self (or selves).
-Self-awareness and a relaxed tone go a long way.
+Self-awareness and a relaxed tone go a long way, as does humor for many brands.
+Top-performing convenience store Kwik Trip offers an excellent example of how to tap into the authentic and relatable content that ties into your brand in the post below.